-If continued work is needed to fulfill activities/capstone requirements as determined by the design committee.
-No credit.
+If continued work is needed to fulfill activities/dissertation requirements as determined by the design committee.

+No credit

-EDU 8300 | Dissertation in Professional Practice: Problem Solution Implementation of the capstone project, the candidate will defend her/his work to a university committee which includes the district superintendent or designee.
+EDU 8300 | Dissertation in Professional Practice: Problem Solution Implementation

+The dissertation experience represents the final culminating project in which candidates complete an in-depth analysis of research related to solving a problem of practice in her/his district.
+The candidate will lead a site-based team in the formation of a comprehensive implementation strategy for addressing the problem of practice.
+At the conclusion of the dissertation project, the candidate will defend her/his work to a university committee which includes the district superintendent or designee.
 As part of the defense, the candidate will be required to demonstrate proficiency in completion of the intervention based on research and best practice, summarize these efforts at the conclusion of the project, and present the findings to the university committee.
 Fall or Spring Year 4.
-Pre-requisite: EDU 7371, completion of Comprehensive Exam and concurrent enrollment in EDU 7300/7400.
+Prerequisite: EDU 7371, completion of Comprehensive Exam and concurrent enrollment in EDU 7300/7400.
 Graded Credit/No Credit.
 Three credits.